cirosantilli/cpp-cheat/gcc/build.md

 Binutils a requirement of GCC.
 For instance, Linux From Scratch first installs Binutils, then GCC, then recompiles both to bootstrap.

-It appears that you can build both GCC and Binutils the same time: <http://stackoverflow.com/questions/1726042/recipe-for-compiling-binutils-gcc-together>
+It appears that you can build both GCC and Binutils the same time: <http://stackoverflow.com/questions/1726042/recipe-for-compiling-binutils-gcc-together> This is called a combined build.

 A compatibility matrix between GCC and Binutils can be found at: <http://wiki.osdev.org/Cross-Compiler_Successful_Builds>